 Introduction of New Digital Tokens and Coins.
 ICOs or initial coin offerings have now become the new style of announcing the arrival of new digital tokens and coins in the market.
 These have now begun focusing on the healthcare industry.
 Several coins have already been launched that try to identify and address specific problems of the healthcare system, while many more are on the way.
 For instance, BlockMedX, an upcoming launch, aims to solve the opioid crisis in the US.
 Dentacoin, which launched recently, aims at revitalizing the dental industry by introducing changes to directories, procedures, and payment systems.

 Management of Supply Chains.
-The present system of supply chain management of drugs is an obsolete one with several drawbacks.
+The present system of supply chain optimization services management of drugs is an obsolete one with several drawbacks.
 The entire process of manufacturing and selling drugs involves numerous steps that increase the chances of counterfeit drugs being sold.
 Blockchain technology can assist the manufacturers in keeping track of the ingredients used in making them throughout the long process and offers traceability to healthcare institutions and pharma companies.

 Maintenance of Records.
 As mentioned earlier, blockchain can provide excellent data security and ease of data sharing across numerous hospitals.
 It can come in very handy, as it provides for data sharing while preserving the integrity of information.
 Chances of data mismatch and losing patient details are practically eliminated.
 Maintaining medical records thus becomes much more efficient through the use of blockchain technology.